StackmateNetwork/stackmate-core/src/bip392/README.md

 Most solutions have realized that an encryption standard is required.

 The solutions differ in the key source used in encryption and most have either abandoned the mnemonic interface or added another layer that requires writing down another key in a different format to avoid confusion.
-Either way, still more data to keep secret.

 Our goal is to construct a methodology for script wallet backup that maintains the single mnemonic interface to recover single signature AND script wallets with minimized trade-offs.